cyclestreets/cyclestreets-setup/README.md

 ## Setup

-Add this repository to a machine using the following, as your normal username (not root):
+Add this repository to a machine using the following, as your normal username (not root).
+In the listing the grouped items can usually be cut and pasted together into the command shell, others require responding to a prompt:

     cd ~
     sudo apt-get -y install git

     git clone https://github.com/cyclestreets/cyclestreets-setup.git

     sudo mv cyclestreets-setup /opt
     cd /opt/cyclestreets-setup/
     git config core.sharedRepository group

-    sudo adduser cyclestreets
+    sudo adduser --gecos "" cyclestreets

     sudo addgroup rollout

+    # Some command shells won't detect the preceding group change, so reset your shell eg. by logging out and then back in again
     sudo chown -R cyclestreets.rollout /opt/cyclestreets-setup

     sudo chmod -R g+w /opt/cyclestreets-setup
     sudo find /opt/cyclestreets-setup -type d -exec chmod g+s {} \;